 “For luxury vehicles, I expect it will be a net positive for the year because of replacement of total-loss vehicles,” he said.

 General Motors Co.
-(GM)’s Cadillac rose 14 percent to 13,505 vehicles in October, helped by an 11 percent gain in sales of the SRX crossover SUV and the new ATS compact sedan, the Detroit-based automaker said in a statement.
+(GM:US)’s Cadillac rose 14 percent to 13,505 vehicles in October, helped by an 11 percent gain in sales of the SRX crossover SUV and the new ATS compact sedan, the Detroit-based automaker said in a statement.

 Sales of Tokyo-based Honda Motor Co.
 (7267)’s Acura brand rose 9.4 percent to 12,163 last month, the company said in a statement.